 Sourced, cited, tagged by topic.
-New cases land here once they clear the editorial pipeline — gates first, operator-approval where the gates can't decide.
+New cases land here once they clear the editorial pipeline — gates first, editor sign-off where the gates can't decide.

 It was a nice night tour when all off a sudden a big bang was heard and a tiny gray star looking thing came blasting low over the water